pierre-dejoue/factorio-blueprints/README.md

 Factorio Blueprints
 ===================

-Command line tool to parse and manage Factorio blueprint strings.
+A command line tool to parse and manage blueprint strings from the game [Factorio](https://www.factorio.com/).

 ## Database